 When you make a digital prototype and see your idea out in the world, it’s extremely motivating.
 The digital prototype is a testament to your innovative idea – and it looks better than you could have imagined.
-In more complex niches such as Fintech, Healthtech and Security – a digital prototype gives viewers a window into the emotional experience your users will have.

 Why should you make a digital prototype?

 Investors aren’t giving money away to every business opportunity presented to them.
 If they can’t visualize and assess the potential of your idea, it'll be a no.